Grawl/LESS.sugar/readme.md

 #LESS sugar for Espresso

-This repository is no longer supported because I found the best [LESS.sugar by cellfusion](https://github.com/cellfusion/LESS.sugar).
+This repository is no longer supported because I found a better [LESS.sugar by cellfusion](https://github.com/cellfusion/LESS.sugar).

 Known LESS.sugar repos: